kgruiz/chatgpt-queue/README.md

 2. Load the generated `.output/<browser>-mv3` folder as an unpacked extension.
 WXT will keep rebuilding there and trigger reloads.
 3. Keep your edits inside `src/`; WXT rebundles automatically and surfaces type errors via `pnpm typecheck`.
 4. When selectors break, update the relevant helpers (mostly in `src/runtime/*` and `src/entrypoints/content.ts`) and rerun `pnpm build` to verify production output.
-5. Run `pnpm test:storage` to exercise the storage-manager harness whenever you change persistence logic.
+5. Run `pnpm check` for lint plus type checks. `pnpm test` runs the type check and the storage, model-menu, attachment, and controller harnesses; use the individual `pnpm test:*` scripts when iterating on one area.

 ## Troubleshooting